black-studio/black-studio-tinymce-widget/readme.txt

 * Updated FAQ

 = 1.3.1 (2014-03-06) =
-* Renamed the widget to "Visual Editor" for better user friendliness
+* Renamed the widget to `Visual Editor` for better user friendliness
 * Fixed compatibility issue with FirmaSite Theme Enhancer plugin

 = 1.3.0 (2014-01-29) =